This information is intended for use by health professionals

 Colloidal anhydrous silica

-Fruit punch flavouring (natural and artificial flavouring substances including maltodextrin, modified starch and maltol).
+Fruit punch flavouring (natural and artificial flavouring substances including maltodextrin, modified starch, sodium and maltol)

 After reconstitution 14 days.